Ludo Variants

 Image describing variants of Ludo on Ludo Campeões

-Ludo, the beloved board game, has a fascinating history that dates back centuries to ancient India.
-It originated from Parchisi, also known as “Chaupar”, a game played as early as the 6th century.
-With its colorful paths and dice rolling, Ludo quickly became a beloved leisure activity.
-The modern version was patented by Alfred Collier, in England in 1896, gaining popularity by the mid 20th century.
-Its combination of chance and strategy continues to players of all generations ensuring its timeless appeal.
+The game Ludo, the beloved Ludo board game, has a rich history that dates back centuries to ancient India.
+Evolving from the game Parchisi, known as “Chaupar,” played as early as the 6th century, the Ludo game quickly became a beloved pastime, with its colorful paths and dice rolls.
+The modern version was patented by Alfred Collier in England in 1896, gaining global popularity by the mid-20th century.
+Its combination of luck and strategy continues to captivate players of all ages, ensuring its lasting appeal through the generations.

 Types of Ludo Games on Ludo Campeões!